rtfeng/rtfeng.github.io/_pages/publications.md

 You can also find my publications on [Google Scholar](https://scholar.google.com/citations?hl=en&user=ev-Zbf4AAAAJ){:target="_blank"}.

+### 2022
+  * Xueyang Li, Shangqing Liu, Ruitao Feng, Guozhu Meng, Xiaofei Xie, Kai Chen, and Yang Liu. **TransRepair: Context-aware Program Repair for Compilation Errors.** In _Proceedings of the 37th IEEE/ACM International Conference on Automated Software Engineering_.
+  * Siqi Li, Xiaofei Xie, Yun Lin, Yuekang Li, **Ruitao Feng**, Xiaohong Li, Weimin Ge, and Jin Song Dong. **Deep Learning for Coverage-Guided Fuzzing: How Far Are We?** In _the IEEE Transactions on Dependable and Secure Computing_.
+  * Bozhi Wu, Shangqing Liu, **Ruitao Feng**, Xiaofei Xie, Jingkai Siow, and Shang-Wei Lin. **Enhancing Security Patch Identification by Capturing Structures in Commits.** In _the IEEE Transactions on Dependable and Secure Computing_.

 ### 2021
-  * Yuxuan Li, **Ruitao Feng**, Sen Chen, Qianyu Guo, Lingling Fan and Xiaohong Li. **IconChecker: Anomaly Detection of Icon-Behaviors for Android Apps.** In _Proceedings of the 28th Asia-Pacific Software Engineering Conference_.
+  * Yuxuan Li, **Ruitao Feng**, Sen Chen, Qianyu Guo, Lingling Fan, and Xiaohong Li. **IconChecker: Anomaly Detection of Icon-Behaviors for Android Apps.** In _Proceedings of the 28th Asia-Pacific Software Engineering Conference_.

 ### 2020
   * **Ruitao Feng**, Sen Chen, Xiaofei Xie, Guozhu Meng, Shang-Wei Lin, and Yang Liu. **A Performance-Sensitive Malware Detection System Using Deep Learning on Mobile Devices.** In _the IEEE Transactions on Information Forensics and Security_.